peyaah/peyaah/README.md

 - Self-taught web developer, currently an intern, front-end developer, and UI/UX designer.
 On the process career.

   - 🌏 Philippines.
-  - 🔭 I’m currently working on helping of our company's client webpage UI migration from Primeface to Vuetify.
+  - 🔭 I’m currently working on helping with our company's client webpage UI migration from Primeface to Vuetify.
   - 🌱 I’m currently learning the Vue.js and other Javascript libraries.
 SOON.
   - 👯 I’m looking to collaborate people working on web development projects.
   - 😄 Pronouns: Btw, I am She.